juks/iso-8583-socket-queue/README.md

     $ node socketQueue.js --help

-To establish the gateway to remote ISO host on 10.0.0.1:5000, that accepts binary ISO-8583 messages, run the module as following:
+To establish the gateway to remote ISO host on 10.0.0.1:5000, that accepts binary ISO 8583 messages, run the module as following:

     $ node socketQueue.js --upstreamHost=10.0.0.1 --upstreamPort=5000 --listenPort=2014